 Preview dialing is the perfect choice for Inside Sales campaigns where the rep making the call needs to review the record prior to the call being made.

 Additionally, preview dialing is used as part of most progressive dialing platforms to handle callbacks.
-When a call back is routed it will not autodial until the rep has reviewed his or her notes.
+When a call back is routed, it will not autodial until the rep has reviewed their notes.

 Choosing the right auto-dialing software for your business is best determined by who you are calling, how often, and how much knowledge your reps have to have prior to the connection.